-New York law fails to prohibit the criminalization of minors for prostitution; however, some commercially sexually exploited minors may be subject to alternative juvenile justice responses.
+Additionally, commercially sexually exploited minors may be subject to alternative juvenile justice responses.
+Under N.Y.

-Related to minors under 15 years of age or younger, N.Y.
 Fam.
 Ct.
-Act § 311.4(3) (Substitution for petition or finding) outlines an alternative process, stating,

-In any proceeding under this article [Juvenile delinquency] based upon an arrest for an act of prostitution, there is a presumption that the respondent meets the criteria as a victim of a severe form of trafficking as defined in section 7105 of title 22 of the United State Code [Trafficking Victims Protection Act of 2000].
+Act § 311.4(3) (Substitution for petition or finding), defined in section 7105 of title 22 of the United State Code [Trafficking Victims Protection Act of 2000].
 Upon motion of the respondent, without the consent of the presentment agency, a petition alleging that the respondent is in need of supervision shall be substituted for the delinquency petition.
 If, however, the respondent has been previously adjudicated as a juvenile delinquent under this article for an act which would be a crime pursuant to article two hundred thirty of the penal law [Prostitution offenses], if the respondent was an adult, or expresses a current unwillingness to cooperate with specialized services for sexually exploited youth, continuing with the delinquency proceeding shall be within the court's discretion.